-Table 1 presents a mean analysis of the level of cognitive component of attitude towards the dressing code in the faculty of education.
+Table 1 presents a mean analysis of the level of cognitive component of attitude towards the dress code in the faculty of education.
 The findings indicate that the mean scores range from 2.33 to 3.41, with an overall average mean of 2.92.
 Given that the criterion mean is set at 2.50, these results suggest that students generally have a positive cognitive attitude toward the dress code.

 Research Question 2: What is the level of affective component of attitude towards the dress code in the faculty of education?

-Table 2: Mean analysis of the level of affective component of attitude towards the dressing code in the faculty of education.
+Table 2: Mean analysis of the level of affective component of attitude towards the dress code in the faculty of education.